Why continuous deployment?

 By rolling out features regularly and progressively, teams can analyze online behaviors to check how relevant their actions are.

-This frequent feedback allows developers to gain precious knowledge of client requirements and create better products.
+This frequent feedback allows developers to gain precious knowledge of client requirements and create better products from functional testing.

 A more productive teamBy eliminating siloes and different approval levels, development teams gain a more detailed understanding of business goals and the needs of the market.